tlivings/circuit-state/README.md

 The intent of this module is to provide a means of tracking a circuit breaker without forming opinions about how something is called.
 Use this API to blend circuit breaking into anything.

+The reasoning behind this module is that too many libraries mix in the concept of timeouts, fallbacks, and promises vs callbacks into the circuit breaker pattern.
+These are implementation details that ultimately will vary from use case to use case, whereas the state machine itself will not.

 ### API

 - `CircuitBreakerState(options)` - Constructor.
 Options: